doki-theme/doki-theme-jetbrains/README.md

 ---
 [![Gitter](https://badges.gitter.im/doki-theme-jetbrains/community.svg)](https://gitter.im/doki-theme-jetbrains/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-Hey!
-Before we go any further, I would like to ask you a couple of questions:

 -  Do you need a bit more spice in your development life?
 -  Are Light or Dark themes your thing?
 -  Is your tolerance for all things moe, high?